shovon/vagrant-westhouse/README.md

 A development environment for the West House Project.
 It solves the problem of "hey, it doesn't work on my machine!"

 It does so by running a headless VirtualBox Ubuntu 12.04 64-bit Virtual Machine (VM).
-Databases like MongoDB will run in the context of the VM.
+DBMSes--such as MySQL--will run in the context of the VM.
 More on how to access the database below (in the section on "Exposed Services").

 ## Set-Up